Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 line_fig_rus = px.line(df_rus_filtered, x='date_col', y='Value', color='Series', title="Coverage of Russian Keywords")
 ```

-In each of the line graphs, the x-axis represents the dates from the **date_col** column; the y-axis represents the percentage of airtime in the **Value** column.
-The lines are color-coded by channels based on the **Series** variable.
+In each of the line graphs, the x-axis represents the dates from the dataframe's **date_col** column; the y-axis represents the percentage of airtime found in the **Value** column.
+The lines are color-coded by channel based on the **Series** variable.
 Finally, the last argument sets the title of the graph.

 The rest of the code simply applies a few cosmetic changes to the line graphs' appearance.
 You set the axis titles like so: